bigbadcyborg/Robotics-assignment-5/README.md

 You are expected to use system prompts as well as prompting techniques during your trials.

-This is an example of a good system prompt for general questions and answering tasks:
+This is an example of a good system prompt for general questions and answering tasks to get you started:

 ```
 You are a robotics teacher.
 Your goal is to teach students about robotics concepts.
 Do not output any conversational text or greetings.